mlw157/scout/README.md

   > **Note**: Some examples listed above are theoretical and not yet implemented.
 They are provided to illustrate potential future extensions of the system.

 ## Next Features
-- Support for more ecosystems (Python, npm, PHP, etc...)
+- Support for more ecosystems
 - Validation of transitive dependencies (dependencies of dependencies)
 - SBOM (Software Bill of Materials) analyzer
 - Reachability analysis